Balance Is Key: 5 Fun Activities for a Stress-Free Life

-According to yearly surveys conducted by the American Psychological Association, stress is on the rise and quickly becoming a public health crisis.
+According to yearly surveys conducted by the Australian Psychological Association, stress is on the rise and quickly becoming a public health crisis.
 And this was before the emergence of Covid-19, which has added an extra layer of stress and anxiety.
 Recognising and managing stress is vital to maintaining mental and physical health.
 Here we’ll look at five fun activities to reduce the stress that can be done at home.

 Get a Massage